-This is a potted history of UK government initiatives over the past few decades to find ways for citizens and businesses to prove who they are when using online public services.
+This is a simplified history of UK Government initiatives over the past few decades to find ways for citizens and businesses to prove who they are when using online public services.

-The developments discussed here draw upon my Digital Government and e-Government Archives, together with some other public domain sources.
-Given the archives are now growing quite large, the aim is to help provide additional context on the specific topic of identity.
-This isn’t a comprehensive narrative of UK government online identity, but intended to provide a flavour of the key developments and policies over the past 20 or so years.
+The developments discussed here draw upon my Digital Government and e-Government Archives, together with other public domain sources.
+Given the archives are now growing quite large, my aim is to help provide additional context on the specific topic of identity.
+This isn’t a comprehensive narrative of UK Government online identity, but provides a flavour of the main developments and policies over the past 20 or so years.
 It’ll be updated and improved from time to time.

 Online public services often need to have proof of someone’s identity.
 Personal tax and welfare information for example, or medical records, require assurance that the person trying to access that information is really the person they claim to be – and that they have the right to access those records.

 The Parliamentary Office of Science and Technology (POST) report “Electronic Government: Information Technologies and the Citizen” in February 1998 set out two opposing views of identity (illustrated below) which have essentially defined the issue of identity in the UK: an official government-backed identity card versus cultivating a marketplace of identity providers.